Code-Institute-Submissions/premierleague/README.md

 ```

 After a lenghty period of time trying to find a solution, I eventually resorted to using the value '20' for their position during the affected years to portray their struggling start, even though they did not take part in the Premier League.

+### PieChart Legends

+DC comes equipped with a feature to add legends to your charts, and for the most part, this proved to be a great addition imporving the UX/UI of the data dashboard.
+However, this came with its own challenges.

+Teams such as Manchester City and Tottenham Hotspur had 13 and 11 different position finishes in the Premier League respectively.
+This meant the *DC Legend* was too wide to fit horizontally and would not fit vertically within the SVG element without causing responsive issues.
+Attempts were made to split the legend on two lines but  seemed this seems like a limitation in DC.js.

+The legend was subsequently removed for the affected two teams.